Thanksgiving Food Fails: 10 Quick Fixes for the Worst Dinner Screw-Ups

 Crisis: Bitter cranberry sauce

 Quick Fix: Resist adding granulated sugar—you won’t get the full effect unless you reheat the sauce and the sugar dissolves.
-Instead, start by stirring in one tablespoon maple syrup and one teaspoon of a sweet drink like apple juice, orange juice, or fruity white or red wine.
+Instead, start by stirring in 1 tablespoon maple syrup and 1 teaspoon of a sweet drink like apple juice, orange juice, or fruity white or red wine.
 Add more to taste.
 Sprinkle with a pinch of salt (in small amounts, it intensifies sweetness).
-If you truly need to start over altogether, these tasty Thanksgiving recipes can be ready in 30 minutes or less.

 Crisis: Soupy apple pie